Dosage Form: tablet

 - are taking reserpine.
-Do not take medicines that contain reserpine (such as Serpalan® and Renese®-R) with Tetrabenazine tablet.
-If your doctor plans to switch you from taking reserpine to Tetrabenazine tablet, you must wait at least 20 days after your last dose of reserpine before you start taking Tetrabenazine tablet.
+Do not take medicines that contain reserpine (such as Serpalan®and Renese®-R) with tetrabenazine tablets.
+If your doctor plans to switch you from taking reserpine to Tetrabenazine Tablets, you must wait at least 20 days after your last dose of reserpine before you start taking Tetrabenazine Tablets.

 Tell your doctor about all your medical conditions, including if you:

 - have emotional or mental problems (for example, depression, nervousness, anxiety, anger, agitation, psychosis, previous suicidal thoughts or suicide attempts).